-I have never owned a "real" bench power supply, and frankly, I never had much use for it before.
-I'm used to just building whatever I need for a specific project.
 I've always had more than a few standard psu's lying around, and I have a converted ATX-PSU with 3V3, 5V and 12V that is suitable for most basic projects, but I'm starting to understand why a good bench PSU is a nice thing to have.

 Besides the obvious advantage of not having to spend time on finding a suitable PSU or building it, everytime I wanted to test something, I wanted to make a PSU with some nice extra features like current-limiting, dual output and logging/automation.